-All ALD PhD students are required to complete a two-part comprehensive examination normally before their second summer of study.
+All ALD PhD students are required to complete a two-part comprehensive examination either remotely or in-person normally before their second summer of study.
 The successful completion of the examination is required in order to achieve doctoral candidacy.
 The specific nature and scope of the two parts of the exam are to be determined in consultation with the student’s supervisor.

 Comprehensive Exam 1

 Comprehensive Exam 1 is to achieve breadth in the chosen field of study so that the student can teach and conduct research in a larger chosen field within the design disciplines.
 It will involve preparing an annotated bibliography in consultation with the supervisor before the summer of the student’s first year of study, preparing for the exam over the course of the summer, and writing the exam at the end of the summer.
-The first part of the exam will take place over three hours and will be composed of a written response to three questions.
-Each response should be no more than 1000 words.
+The first part of the exam will be composed of a written response to three questions, each response should be no more than 1000 words.

 Comprehensive Exam 2